 People without eating disorders can criticise themselves without displaying negative behaviours alongside their opinions.
 But, for a person who is bulimic, self-criticism concerning weight can result in significant mental and emotional distortions – feeing trapped in an addictive relationship with food.
 In a second, eating may appear to be the best solution for dealing with difficult feelings, and in the next second, food will seem like the origin of all their sorrow and life problems.

 If this is you or a loved one, we can help.
-Call us today on 0203 553 9263 and we will provide all the information and guidance you need to start your journey to recovery.
+Call us today on 0203 553 9263 and discuss your Bulimia rehab options!

 We have years of experience helping people of all ages and from all walks of life successfully overcome eating disorders such as bulimia.
 Regardless of the severity of your bulimia, we can help you make a full recovery.
 We provide treatment by first carefully understanding your condition and the factors that led to it.
 With this information, we can develop a personalised course of treatment to help you recover effectively and safely.

 We can offer you an inpatient or outpatient treatment programme and are staffed by competent and compassionate professionals who will be there to keep you healthy, comfortable, and safe at all times.

 Bulimia nervosa can be described as an eating disorder characterised by periods of excessive overeating or binging which is then followed by compensatory behaviour of some sort.
 Those that are bulimic live in constant fear of gaining weight, but this doesn’t necessarily imply that all bulimics are underweight.
 Some individuals living with bulimia are obese or overweight and commonly use forced vomiting or purging to lose weight or prevent weight gain.